 Big news for our stock of the week pick Afterpay.
-As a quick refresher – Afterpay is a online payments company that partners with online retailers and allows shoppers to pay purchases off in installments without incurring any interest payments.
+As a quick refresher – Afterpay is an online payments company that partners with online retailers and allows shoppers to pay purchases off in instalments without incurring any interest payments.
 By way of an example – want to buy a $1000 jacket?
 With Afterpay that jacket is now $250 a month over four months.

 Afterpay recently announced a merger with Touchcorp and together they have created the new company Afterpay Touch Group.
 With that, the stock ticker has changed from AFY to APT.
 This is an exciting development for the company and a great opportunity for us to explain what happens to shareholders when mergers like this take place.
 We thought we’d address this by asking five key questions about this merger.

-1. So, we were shareholder in Afterpay, and that company doesn’t exist anymore….
+1. So, we were shareholders in Afterpay, and that company doesn’t exist anymore….
 What happened to our shares?

 2. If you keep saying that shareholders are part owners of the company how come you didn’t have a say in this merger decision?